gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/developer/build-binaries-prerequisites.md

 $ bash ${HOME}/opt/install-scripts.git/install-texlive.sh
 ```

 The scripts run with user credentials, no `sudo` access is required.
+Please be aware that the TeX install takes quite some time.

 #### Install Docker